gsypolt/api-testing-javascript/README.md

 * Testing an API using mocks and stubs

 ### api-testing-javascript/test/external-process.js
 This method involves having an API running as an external process perhaps locally or on a server.
 The HTTP methods will used to interact with the code base.
 The tests that need to complete inside `external-process.js` test file.
-Create the test which tests that a correct response is received from the server after a POST with a new vegetable, GET, and DELETE a vegatable.
+Create tests that a correct response is received from the server after a POST with a new vegetable, GET, and DELETE a vegatable.

 *Acceptance Criteria*
 * Construct the url that will be used in the test.
 Also, you MUST add "done" as a parameter to the test.